migrau/migrau.github.io/_posts/2017-03-12-second-post.md

 ---
 layout: post
-title: First Post
+title: Multi-blast.
+Speed up a blast local alignment.
 description: ""
-modified: 2015-12-06
+modified: 2017-10-03
-tags: [welcome post]
+tags: [blast][alignment]
 ---

 This is the very beggining of the blog.